TimothyLee-395/TkGauge/README.md

 I wrote this Python code as a tutorial for an analog gauge.
 The slider represents an analog voltage between 0 and 5 volts.
 The gauge represents an RPM between 0 and 10000.
 Study this simple code, and use in your own projects..
+2-1-17 Added a progress bar style analog gauge (PB).
+The slider represents an analog voltage between 0 and 1.50 volts.
+This is the typical output of a lm34, a common temperature sensor, for a temperature from 0 to 150 degrees Fahreheit, 10mV = 1 degree.
+Study this code to adapt to your projects..